What do I do when I receive an Internal Server Error?

 Set the permissions to 644, which makes it usable by the server, but prevents it from being read from a browser.

-If you are trying to make changes to PHP settings, be sure to make said changes to the
+If you are trying to make changes to PHP settings, be sure to make changes to your PHP initialization file.

 Changing Cisco PIX 501 Hardware Firewall Passwords